 DETROIT - A Michigan federal judge on Nov.
 16 granted a bank's motion to dismiss, finding that former property owners' claims for wrongful foreclosure, violation of the Real Estate Settlement Procedures Act (RESPA) and other causes of action failed (Roy Smith, et al. v.
 Nationstar Mortgage, No. 15-13019, E.D.
 Mich.; 2015 U.S. Dist.
 LEXIS 154344).

 DAYTONA BEACH, Fla. - A Florida appeals panel on Nov.
 13 found that an insurer has nonparty standing to move to vacate the amended default judgment against its title insurance company insured, and the lower court lacked subject matter jurisdiction when it amended the judgment, vacating the amended default final judgment in a dispute over misappropriated real estate deposits (Gotham Insurance Co. v.
 Andrew Matthew, et al., No. 5D13-3008, Fla.
 App., 5th Dist.; 2015 Fla.
 App.
 LEXIS 17004).

-CONCORD, N.H. - A New Hampshire justice on Oct.
-6 approved a $175,000 settlement agreement between a liquidated insurer's estate and the successor of certain assets and liabilities of a chemical company (In the Matter of the Liquidation of The Home Insurance Company, No. 03-E-0106, N.H.
+CONCORD, N.H. - The liquidator of an insolvent insurer asked a New Hampshire court on Nov.
+9 to approve a $3 million settlement of environmental coverage claims between the liquidation estate and an electric utility company (In the Matter of the Liquidation of The Home Insurance Company, No. 03-E-0106, N.H.
 Sup., Merrimack Co.).